RITUALS The Ritual of Happy Buddha Body Oil Review

 Review

-Results you may expect from using RITUALS The Ritual of Happy Buddha Body Oil:
+Does RITUALS The Ritual of Happy Buddha Body Oil Work?

-Quite moisturizing: RITUALS The Ritual of Happy Buddha Body Oil has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, RITUALS The Ritual of Happy Buddha Body Oil is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely occlusive.
 It has zero Humectancy (we didn't find any humectant ingredients on the ingredient list) and a maximum Occlusivity of 10 out of 10, primarily due to the high content of Vegetable Oil (est. ≈22.0%), Prunus Amygdalus Dulcis (Sweet Almond) Oil (est. ≈6.0%) and Helianthus Annuus Hybrid Oil (est. ≈4.0%).